Developing Mental Resilience

 You don't need to be Buddhist to benefit from these practical teachings.
 Each class includes a relaxing breathing meditation, a teaching, a contemplative meditation, and a closing dedication.
 Classes can be attended individually or as a series.

-The Sunday morning meditation class is taught by Gen Kelsang Chokyi.
+The Sunday morning meditation class is taught by Gen Kelsang Chokyi and guest teachers on occasion.
 This series is based on the book The New Eight Steps to Happiness by Geshe Kelsang Gyatso.

 $12 drop-in | pay at the door